david-cako/cako.io/README.md

 # cako.io
-Static files and posts from David Cako's personal blog - https://cako.io
+Static assets and posts from David Cako's personal blog - https://cako.io

+All assets created by me are GPLv3 licensed, all assets belonging to Ghost blog are licensed accordingly.

+Posts may be openly distributed with proper attribution.